31 Good Jobs for Older People: How to Make Money, Stay Active, and Thrive at Work as a Senior

 2. A longer life

 Many jobs help older people stay active and engaged, which can have important health benefits.
 And that can lead to longer life expectancy.
-In fact, one study found that delaying retirement for just one year after the age of 65 can lower a healthy senior's risk of death by 11 percent.6
+In fact, one study in the Journal of Epidemiology & Community Health found that delaying retirement for just one year after the age of 65 can lower a healthy senior's risk of death by 11 percent.

 3. Sharper mental capacity

 Many working seniors feel that their ability to maintain good mental well-being is a large advantage of having their jobs.
-(For over 60 percent of working retirees, staying mentally active is one of the top reasons for working.7) Remaining in the workforce can also delay the onset of dementia.8
+(For over 60 percent of working retirees, staying mentally active is one of the top reasons for working, according to a Merrill Lynch study.)
+Research in the European Journal of Epidemiology suggests that remaining in the workforce may also delay the onset of dementia.

 4. Greater overall enjoyment

 Can working help you feel younger?
-In one survey, 83 percent of retirees agreed that it can.6 Of course, how much you enjoy your job depends a lot on whether or not the job is a good fit for you.
-But consider this: Working can reduce your risk of depression by 40 percent.9
+In the Merrill Lynch study, 83 percent of retirees agreed that it can.
+Of course, how much you enjoy your job depends a lot on whether or not the job is a good fit for you.
+But consider this: Working may reduce your risk of depression since retirement can increase that risk by 40 percent, according to research by the Institute of Economic Affairs (IEA).

 5. Greater social well-being

 Loneliness is a growing problem among seniors.
 That's why jobs for older adults can be so important.
 They provide built-in opportunities for social contact and community engagement.
-Besides, missing the camaraderie of co-workers is one of the most popular reasons for returning to work after retirement.9
+Besides, missing the camaraderie of co-workers is one of the most popular reasons for returning to work after retirement, according to a RAND survey.

 6. Opportunities to try new things

 Transitioning to a new job or starting a business can be tricky when you're younger.
 (Some people can't afford to take risks because they have families to support, whereas others are focused on climbing the corporate ladder and don't have time to explore different careers.)
 For older adults, the retirement years can offer the chance to finally branch out or explore ways to make money from a favorite hobby.
-In fact, almost 60 percent of working seniors say they work because they want to try something new.7
+In fact, according to the Merrill Lynch study, almost 60 percent of working seniors say they work because they want to try something new.

 7. Health insurance